cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ## Numbers {#numbers}

-For the purposes of this specification, all number representations for the same numeric value are equivalent.
-This means that an encoder can encode a floating-point value of 0.0 as the integer 0.
-It, however, also means that an application that expects to find integer values only might find floating-point values if the encoder decides these are desirable, such as when the floating-point value is more compact than a 64-bit integer.

 An application or protocol that uses CBOR might restrict the representations of numbers.
 For instance, a protocol that only deals